 Healing in the Qi Field

 When I arrived at the training center in Qinghuangdao (formerly an army barracks), I found out there were no classes offered in English.
 Fortunately, the center assigned an English-speaking teacher for me and two other foreigners who arrived independently.
 We followed the regimen of 8 hours of Qigong a day, beginning at 5.30 am and ending at 9 pm, with time off to eat and rest.
-During the month, I learned a total of 27 forms, (Level I to III) which were both physically demanding and challenging; I was grateful to have a background in anatomy and biomechanics, plus many years training in gymnastics, sports, dance and yoga to draw upon.
-After an initial week of feeling exhausted, I observed how my energy and stamina increased.
-I was making great progress in learning the forms, but there was absolutely no change in my hearing.
+During the month, I learned a total of 27 forms, (Level I to III) which were both physically demanding and challenging.
+I was grateful to have a background in anatomy and biomechanics, plus many years training in gymnastics, sports, dance and yoga to draw upon.
+After an initial week of feeling exhausted, I observed how my energy and stamina steadily increased.
+But while I was making great progress in learning the forms, there still was absolutely no change in my hearing.

 THE WISDOM QIGONG SYSTEM